gymrek-lab/TRTools/trtools/qcSTR/README.rst

 General Optional Parameters:

-* :code:`--vcftype <string>`: Type of VCF files being merged.
+* :code:`--vcftype <string>`: Type of the input VCF file.
+Causes qcSTR to fail out if the file is any other type of VCF.
 Default = :code:`auto`.
 Must be one of: :code:`gangstr`, :code:`advntr`, :code:`hipstr`, :code:`eh`, :code:`popstr`.
 * :code:`--samples <string>`: File containing list of samples to include.
 If not specified, all samples are used.
   Samples in the list that are not included in the input vcf or are misspelled are silently ignored.
 * :code:`--period <int>`: Restrict to TRs with this motif length. e.g. to restrict to dinucleotide repeats, use :code:`--period 2`.
-* :code:`--version`: Show the version number of the program and exit.
+* :code:`--version`: Show the version number of qcSTR and exit.

 If you wish to run qcSTR on a more complicated subset of the input VCF, we suggest you use :code:`dumpSTR` or `bcftools view <http://samtools.github.io/bcftools/bcftools.html#view>`_ to filter the input VCF first, and then run qcSTR on the vcf those commands outputed.

-Additional options to customize various plots output by qcSTR are described in the sections "Quality Plot Options" and "Reference Bias Plot Options" below.
+Additional options to customize various plots output by qcSTR are described in the sections `Quality Plot Options`_ and `Reference Bias Plot Options`_ below.

 Outputs
 -------